GeoStat-Framework/GSTools/docs/source/index.rst

 Purpose
 =======

-GeoStatTools is a library providing geostatistical tools.
+GeoStatTools is a library providing geostatistical tools for random field generation and variogram estimation based on a list of provided or even user-defined covariance models.

 Installation